qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - my gmail account keeps getting kicked out and says account offline its happened at least 5 times now
 - keeps kicking my account offline never had this problem before
 - the app keeps kicking all of my accounts offline and i don't know why its very frustrating because i love this app
-- my account on the app on my iphone keeps getting kicked offline how can that be tbsp
+- my account on the app on my iphone keeps getting kicked offline
 - why can i not sign on to my account and why do i keep getting kicked off
 - keep kicking me out my work email
 - my email is offline and i don't know why
-- getting at top of screen account is offline tbsp but it is not offline still getting tbsp
+- getting at top of screen account is offline  but it is not offline still getting emails
-- is there a fix to the offline issue just updated the app and still seeing that red offline tbsp
+- is there a fix to the offline issue just updated the app and still seeing that red offline message
-- still getting the offline tbsp
+- still getting the offline error
 - still having offline issues
 - why is my mail account going offline
 - offline error